Skip to main content

 nutritionist at desk with food chart

-The Salud Public Health Scholars cohort in Hunter College’s Nutrition and Public Health (NPH) Department in the School of Health Professions, is an immersive, dynamic program designed to cultivate the next generation of public health leaders.
-Rooted in Hunter’s commitment to equity and excellence, the program nurtures a diverse community of future public health leaders dedicated to promoting health and advancing social justice.
+Salud derives from the Latin word for "health," a foundational term that has long represented ideas of safety, wellness, and the common good — values that guide the program’s commitment to advancing equity and community across the health sciences.
+Housed in Hunter College’s Nutrition and Public Health Department within the School of Health Professions, this immersive and dynamic program cultivates the next generation of public health leaders and evidence-based practitioners.
+Rooted in Hunter’s commitment to excellence and equity, the Salud program fosters a diverse community dedicated to advancing health and social justice.

 Program Overview

-Housed in East Harlem, the program provides unique access to one of the city’s most vibrant and diverse communities.
-Students take advantage of nearby hospitals, community-based organizations, schools, and public agencies to deepen their understanding of health disparities, food systems, and urban public health challenges.
+The Salud program is located in East Harlem — one of the city’s most vibrant and diverse communities.
+The Nutrition and Public Health Department’s strong anchor in this neighborhood provides unique access for Salud students to take advantage of learning from and contributing to nearby hospitals, community-based organizations, schools, and public agencies.
+This exchange deepens Salud Scholars’ understanding of health disparities, food systems, and urban public health challenges.

 The Salud Scholars Program builds on this foundation, offering a more intentional, cohort-based experience that fosters leadership, applied learning, and community engagement.